Applicants are required to provide proof

 who have demonstrated emergency management talent and leadership

-CPSPD Emergency Management programs
+CPSPD Emergency Management programs enrich

-commitment from each party.
+from each party.

 We deliberately design our programs to